Achievable logoAchievable logo

 Discrimination

-ERISA also requires a qualified plan document to be in writing.
-The plan must be funded, with assets in the plan segregated from other corporate assets.
-Participants in the plan must receive statements at least annually and have the right to name a beneficiary.
+ERISA also requires the plan document to be in writing.
+The plan must be funded, with plan assets segregated from other corporate assets.
+Participants must receive statements at least annually and have the right to name a beneficiary.

 Core issues addressed by ERISA